Diagnostics Evidence Accelerator

 Repeating analyses in parallel through collaborators using different analytical techniques and data sources helps strengthen findings and learnings.
 Additionally, this effort will help validate the role of real-world data as a tool for rapidly learning about patient, environment, and test characteristics in a data ecosystem (Electronic Health Record, Laboratory Information System, and Instrument), and outcomes associated with positive RNA test and serology tests for COVID-19.
 Diagnostics Parallel Analysis Work Group meetings occur every Friday from 3-4 pm ET.

-Nearly 50 organizations participated in initial meetings, including the following:
+Over 150 organizations have participated in the Diagnostics Evidence Accelerator, including the following:

 - Ciox Real World Data